 Provide a current working estimate.
-Refer to the Japan District Cost Estimating Guide.
+Refer to the Japan District Cost Guide (JDCG).
+Contact the Japan District Cost Engineering Section to obtain a copy of the Japan District Cost Guide (JDCG).

 2.7.5 CONCEPT QUALITY CONTROL

 The designer should conduct thorough Quality Control of all documents to be submitted to the Government for review.